robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	Melbourne Storm           (away) to beat 	Newcastle Knights         (home) with a probability of 	69.73%

 Robs Elo predicts 	Wests Tigers              (home) to beat 	Canberra Raiders          (away) with a probability of 	63.33%

+### Round 16 (generated 17/06/2018)

+Robs Elo predicts 	St George Dragons         (home) to beat 	Parramatta Eels           (away) with a probability of 	91.11%

+Robs Elo predicts 	New Zealand Warriors      (home) to beat 	Cronulla Sharks           (away) with a probability of 	59.38%

+Robs Elo predicts 	Sydney Roosters           (home) to beat 	Melbourne Storm           (away) with a probability of 	61.81%

+Robs Elo predicts 	Penrith Panthers          (home) to beat 	Manly Sea Eagles          (away) with a probability of 	89.51%

+Robs Elo predicts 	Newcastle Knights         (home) to beat 	Canterbury Bulldogs       (away) with a probability of 	66.37%

+Robs Elo predicts 	Brisbane Broncos          (home) to beat 	Canberra Raiders          (away) with a probability of 	62.70%

+Robs Elo predicts 	Wests Tigers              (home) to beat 	Gold Coast Titans         (away) with a probability of 	61.68%

+Robs Elo predicts 	South Sydney Rabbitohs    (home) to beat 	North Queensland Cowboys  (away) with a probability of 	90.17%